OpenCHAMI/openchami.org/content/docs/tutorial.md

 1. Rerun the `virt-install` command above.
 {{< /callout >}}

 Watch it boot.
-First, it should PXE:
+First, it should show PXE output:

 ```
 >>Start PXE over IPv4.